 It’s not just Windows

 But before you start pointing fingers, it’s critical to realize that every operating system has this level of access to what you’re doing.
-Be it Mac OS, iOS, Linux, Android, or something else completely, by the nature of what they do, all operating systems are in position to examine, record, and report back anything they care to.
+Be it Mac OS, iOS, Linux, Android, or something else completely, by the nature of what they do, all operating systems are in a position to examine, record, and report back anything they care to.

 How do you know it’s not sharing that information with others?
-Well, as an average computer user, you really can’t.
+Well, as an average computer user, you can’t.

 It all boils down to trust.